The purpose of the SHARE Peer Program is to:

 Undergraduate and graduate students who are interested in applying must:

 - Submit an application (NOTE: Application link is only active for approximately 3 weeks during the application-acceptance period in the spring semester.
 If the link is inactive, be sure to check back in at a later date.)

 - Attend the group interview

-- Meet with SHARE Director for a 1-on-1 interview
+- Meet with SHARE staff for a 1-on-1 interview

 Are you unable to make that kind of commitment but still interested in being involved with SHARE?
-Check out the Associate Member page for more details on how to apply to be an AM.
+Check out the Allied Member page for more details on how to apply to be an AM.

 Equal Opportunity Organization